stella3d/browser-compressor/README.md

 * Vimeo
 * Mixcloud

-Direct links to files are also supported, for
+Direct links to files are supported, for
 * mp3/4
 * webm
 * ogg

-Wider site support is a _top priority_ for future development.

-Apologies for the inconvenience if your favorite isn't supported yet - it may not be possible, and this extension is very new.
+Apologies for the inconvenience if your favorite doesn't work - it may not be possible, and this extension is very new.